 About Campus Ministry

-The Chaplain and campus minister work to enhance your child’s faith and learning experience by focusing on Christian morals, values and attitudes through work in and out of the classroom, during school liturgies and retreat experiences.
-The Chaplain and campus minister are also available for spiritual help and resource support.
-Students who experience loss due to a death, separation or divorce in their families or any other issue can find great comfort and support by turning to the school chaplain.
+The campus minister works to enhance your child’s faith and learning experience by focusing on Christian morals, values and attitudes through work in and out of the classroom, during school liturgies and retreat experiences.
+The campus minister is also available for spiritual help and resource support.
+Students who experience loss due to a death, separation or divorce in their families or any other issue can find great comfort and support by turning to the school campus minister.

 The Chapel – The Chapel is located at the main entrance of the school.
-Mass is celebrated daily with a varying schedule; all are welcome to attend.
-On days when there is a school wide Mass, there will be no daily Mass in the Chapel.
 Students are encouraged to visit the Chapel during their free time.

 Eucharistic Adoration- At Pensacola Catholic High School, we recognize the value and importance of spending time in the Real Presence of our Lord Jesus Christ in the Eucharist.
 As Father John Hardon, S.J. said,